Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet burst: Extreme event detection

 \section{Extreme event detection}

-Using the previously defined detection thresholds, a new experiment was conducted to try to detect an extreme event.
+Using the threshold values found in the preliminary 1.5 hours recording, a new experiment was then conducted to detect an extreme event in real time.
 A single event exceeding the thresholds was successfully captured after $1~\mathrm{h}\ 40~\mathrm{min}$ of flow monitoring.
 To establish a baseline for comparison with the detected event, three additional random acquisitions of 1000 images each were performed.

 Fig.~\ref{fig:probes_comp} shows the probe signals corresponding to the detected event (black full line) together with the three random baseline samples (colored dotted lines).
 The streamwise ($u$) and wall-normal ($v$) components are expressed as Z-scores, as in Sec.~\ref{sec:detection_protocol}.
-We emphasize that here the mean value $\mu_t$ used to compute $Z$ is obtained using the long full recording (1.5~h), which provides a well-converged reference, less susceptible to bias from large fluctuations or limited sampling.
+We emphasize that here the mean value $\mu_t$ used to compute $Z$ is obtained using the full recording (1.5~h), which provides a well-converged reference, less susceptible to bias from large fluctuations or limited sampling.

 For the baseline samples (Fig.~\ref{fig:probes_comp}), the local state is oscillatory with small deviations around their mean values in both components.
 In contrast, the detected event exhibits a large excursion to $Z<-6$ in both $u$ and $v$, indicating a clear departure from the \textit{normal} state of the flow (locally).
 This departure is even more pronounced in Fig.~\ref{fig:energy_comp}, where the energy proxies reach $Z>20$ for both components, while the baseline acquisitions remain below $Z\approx4$.